ameetvvdn/react_d3_poc/README.md

      - Axis.js: Component contains a new group element within the SVG element where we will draw the x and y axis;
      - Grid.js: Main responsibility of the Grid component is to prepare grids on Axis based on props.
      - Dots.js: Component shows value plot in line charts.
-     - LineCharts: Component contains SVG element where we will draw the line chart.
+     - LineCharts.js: Component contains SVG element where we will draw the line chart.
      - ToolTip.js: ToolTip component show data related to value in line chart

 ## Future Improvements/Scope